 9.2 Each party may disclose the other party’s confidential information:

 9.2.1 to its employees, officers, representatives or advisers who need to know such information for the purposes of exercising the party’s rights or carrying out its obligations under or in connection with this agreement.
 Each party shall ensure that its employees, officers, representatives or advisers to whom it discloses the other party’s confidential information comply with this clause 9.2.1; and

 9.2.2 as may be required by law, a court of competent jurisdiction or any governmental or regulatory authority.

 9.3 No party shall use any other party’s confidential information for any purpose other than to exercise its rights and perform its obligations under or in connection with this Contract.

 10 FORCE MAJEURE

-The Seller shall not be in breach of any Contract nor liable for delay in performing, or failure to perform, any of its obligations under a Contract if such failure or delay results from events circumstances or events beyond its control, including (without limitation) acts of God, war, strike, lock-out, fire, flood, drought, riot, civil commotion, restriction by government or other competent authority, or owing to the Seller’s inability to procure materials or articles except at enhanced prices due to any of the foregoing causes.
+The Seller shall not be in breach of any Contract nor liable for delay in performing, or failure to perform, any of its obligations under a Contract if such failure or delay results from circumstances or events beyond its control, including (without limitation) acts of God; war; strike or other industrial action; lock-out; fire, flood, drought; riot, civil emergency, civil commotion or other civil unrest; disease, epidemic or pandemic; restriction by government or other competent authority; any default or delay by any subcontractor or third party supplier, or owing to the Seller’s inability to produce materials or articles except at enhanced prices due to any of the foregoing causes.

 11.1 If any provision or part-provision of these Conditions is or becomes invalid, illegal or unenforceable, it shall be deemed modified to the minimum extent necessary to make it valid, legal and enforceable.
 If such modification is not possible, the relevant provision or part-provision shall be deemed deleted.
 Any modification to or deletion of a provision or part-provision under this clause shall not affect the validity and enforceability of the rest of the Conditions.